TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/06_lesson/lesson.md

 1. Lesson
   1. Ask students what doing `a[0:2]` did?
     1. slicing: a list operation that gives back a list starting from the index to the left of the colon and going up to the index to the right of the colon.
+        * Note that slicing doesn't exist in SNAP
     2. Ask what the list would return if you did `a[1:2]`?
     3. What does `remove` do?
 What does `pop` do?
 What were the differences.
     4. Ask students what the plus sign does?
 What does append do?
 What would happen if you did `append([1, 2, 3])`?